TugboatQA/docs/troubleshooting/index.md

 ### Can't build a Preview in the Tugboat UI

-If you're Building a Preview from a branch whose name includes a `/`, you may get a JS error `Uncaught Error` and be unable to build.
+If you're Building a Preview from a branch whose name includes a `/`, you may get a JS `Uncaught Error` and be unable to build.
 Until this issue is addressed, there are two workarounds:

 1. Rename the branch without the slash.
 2. Use the [Tugboat CLI](../tugboat-cli/index.md) to build the branch.